wcmitchell/runner-ball/README.md

 * Power with a Raspberry Pi to run on boot
 * Power the user-driven data with a UI
+* Indicate forecasted changes (either positive or negative) with a short burst in either direction of the "score" gradient

 ## Resources